Stock market today: Wall Street is mixed following data that shows the labor market is cooling

 The central bank has raised its main interest rate aggressively since 2022 to the highest level since 2001.
 The goal has been to rein inflation back to the Fed’s target of 2%.
 The Fed has maintained that it is ready to keep raising interest rates if it has to, but will base its next moves on the latest economic data.

 Bond yields were mostly headed higher.
-The yield on the 2-year Treasury, which tracks expectations for the Fed, got as high as 4.91% at one point, but was down to 4.86% from 4.87% late Thursday.
+The yield on the 2-year Treasury, which tracks expectations for the Fed, got as high as 4.91% at one point, but fell to 4.87%, unchanged from a day earlier.
 The yield on the 10-year Treasury, which influences interest rates on mortgages and other consumer loans, rose to 4.17% from 4.11%.

 Banks and financial services stocks accounted for a big share of the gains among S&P 500 companies Friday.
 Charles Schwab rose 2.3% and U.S. Bancorp added 1.5%.